 ANDREW LAMBERT PHOTOGRAPHY / SCIENCE PHOTO LIBRARY ANDREW LAMBERT PHOTOGRAPHY / SCIENCE PHOTO LIBRARY

 Carbon dioxide test.
-Image 2 of 2.
-Test tube of limewater after a positive test for the presence of carbon dioxide gas (CO2).
-The CO2 has been passed through the limewater using the thin tube running down from top centre.
+Image 1 of 2.
+Test tube of limewater to be used to test for the presence of carbon dioxide gas (CO2).
+The gas to be tested is passed through the limewater using the thin tube running down from top centre.
 The limewater is a solution of calcium hydroxide (Ca[OH]2) in water (H2O).
-As the gas was carbon dioxide, a chemical reaction occurred, producing calcium carbonate (CaCO3) as a white solid (precipitate).
-This has turned the clear limewater cloudy.
-The equation for the reaction is: CO2 + Ca(OH)2 ----> CaCO3 + H2O For the start of this test, see image A500/279.
+If the gas is carbon dioxide, a chemical reaction will occur, producing calcium carbonate (CaCO3) as a white solid (precipitate).
+This will cause the clear limewater to turn cloudy.
+The equation for the reaction is: CO2 + Ca(OH)2 ----> CaCO3 + H2O For the result of this test, see image A500/280.